By now, you must’ve heard about the Integrated Shield Plan.

 Can you foresee being with that company forever?

-If you get your own private medical plan, you’ll be covered no matter what happens – either you fire your employer or your employer fires you.
-That also means that if along the way when minor medical conditions pop up, you can still be covered under your private plan.
+If you get your own private medical plan, you’ll be covered no matter what happens, no matter whether you fire your employer or your employer fires you.
+That also means that along the way, if minor medical conditions pop up, you can still be covered under your private plan.

 The opposite is not the same.